 What is audio expanding?
 Expanding can be thought of as the opposite of compression.
 It aims to increase the dynamic range of the signal.
-An expander will reduce the amplitude of the signal if it drops below the set threshold, thereby “expanding” the signal’s dynamic range.
+An expander will reduce the signal's amplitude if it drops below the set threshold, thereby “expanding” the signal's dynamic range.

 Let's compare compression to expansion in the following images:

 As explained above, expansion can be thought of as the opposite of compression and increases the dynamic range of a signal.

 - Notable expander effect pedal: Electro-Harmonix Steel Leather (link to check the price on Amazon)